Beomi/megatronlm_dataset_autotokenizer/README.md

 ## Notes

+1. Input file name must ends with `.jsonl`

-Your JSONL file must NOT contain any empty lines.
+2. Your JSONL file must NOT contain any empty lines.

 Example(This makes error):